Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: The DoDGE Algorithm

-The DoS attack detection algorithm is based on calculating the derivative of the progression of recent entropies.
-The entropy progression is the time series of the entropies computed based on destination IPs.
-The progression is a small number of past entropies, such as the last five entropies.
-Figure \ref{fig:pnderivative} shows an example entropy progression which is synthetically generated with Tsallis entropy.
+The DoDGE algorithm is based on calculating the derivative of the progression of recent entropies.
+The entropy progression is the time series of the entropies computed based on destination or source IPs.
+The progression is a small number of past entropies.
+For example, Figure \ref{fig:pnderivative1} shows an entropy progression of size 5 which is synthetically generated with Tsallis entropy.

-To detect a decrease in entropy, we check if the derivative of the entropy progression is negative.
-To calculate the derivative, we use the simplest model: line of best fit.
-We find the line of best fit for the entropy progression.
+We use the destination addresses' entropy to detect DoS attacks.
+To detect an entropy decrease, we check if the derivative of the entropy progression is negative.
+To calculate this derivative, we use the simplest model: line of best fit.
 The slope of this line is the derivative of the progression.
 If the derivative is negative, then the entropy is decreasing.
-Figure \ref{fig:pnderivative} shows an example of positive and negative derivatives of two best-fit lines with synthetically generated data.
-Here, the x-axis represents the input and the y-axis represents the output.

-We not only look for a negative derivative but also an \emph{outstandingly negative} derivative.
-For this purpose, we compute dynamically the standard deviation of the derivatives to increase the precision of attack detection.
+We not only look for a negative derivative but an \emph{outstandingly negative} one.
+For this purpose, we compute dynamically the standard deviation of the derivatives to increase the precision of detection.
 An attack is signaled when the derivative of the progression is less than the negative of the standard deviation.
-Figure \ref{fig:exampledetection} shows an example attack detection with the line derivatives and their standard deviation are plotted.

-In our design, in addition to Shannon entropy \cite{Shannon-ent}, we employ and experiment with two generalized entropies: Renyi \cite{renyi1961measures} and Tsallis \cite{tsallis1988possible} entropy.
+In our design, in addition to Shannon entropy \cite{Shannon-ent}, we employ and experiment with two generalized entropies: Renyi \cite{renyi1961measures} and Tsallis \cite{tsallis1988possible} entropies.
 We use generalized entropies to amplify the magnitude of the computed entropy.
-This improves the precision and accuracy of attack detection.
+This improves the method's precision and accuracy.
 In Section \ref{eval}, we include results that demonstrate this effect.

-By using the unit time as a constant window size, we fixed this hyper-parameter and remove it from the search space.
-The unit time is set 1 minute in this study.
-Moreover, our method does not use any thresholds to signal an attack.
-This is because of the inherent limitations of threshold-based attack detection methods.
-They often produce sub-optimal results (as seen in section \ref{eval}) which our method alleviates.
+Moreover, DoDGE does not use any thresholds to signal an attack.
+This is because of the inherent limitations of threshold-based attack detection methods - especially those using static or rigid thresholds.
+They often produce sub-optimal results (as seen in Section \ref{eval}) which DoDGE alleviates.